Is it the past? The Future

 - After her Revolution, France tried a metric calendar.
 It wasn't very popular, for various reasons (ten-day weeks meant weekends were a lot rarer!), and only lasted twelve years.
 The names of the months and days of the week were changed, one of which (Thermidor, which lasted from July to August) is still remembered in the name of the dish Lobster Thermidor.
 They also had separate a name for each day of the year, trying to mimic the calendar of saints with something secular — in this case, plants, animals and tools.
 Which gave us day names like "pig" (Frimaire 5) or "manure" (Nivose 8) - yes, really, they had this.
 Now imagine all the teasing in school for kids born on these days...

-- Fascist Italy too had its very own calendar, in which 1922 marked the year zero; therefore, the year 1936 would have been XIV E.F. (that is, the fourteenth year of the "Fascist Era").
-Remnants of this calendar can still be seen on the façades of public buildings throughout Italy.
+- Fascist Italy too had its very own calendar, in which 1922 marked the year zero; therefore, 1936 became XIV E.F. (that is, the fourteenth year of the "Fascist Era").
+Remnants of this calendar can still be seen on the façades of many public buildings throughout Italy.

 - There have also been attempts to create calendars for other planets (and moons) in the solar system in case we need to live there someday.
 The most developed is the Darian calendar for Mars, which has 24 months of 28 Martian days each (called sols, so we don't confuse them with Earth days).
-There's already been arguments on what epoch to use (i.e. when Year Zero was).
+There's already been arguments on what epoch to use (i.e. when Year Zero was); the current leader is the Telescopic Epoch which is the year corresponding to 1609/1610 CE.

 - One would think that would be better decided when we actually get there.